BACK TO BLOG

 We'll close the doors on Thursday for the last time.
 While it's great to be moving, I've a lot of memories here.
 A lot of people took their first steps on to the mat in this place.

 But move we must, the old building just can't match up to our expectations anymore.
 We need a nicer place.
-Let me take you through some of the thinking. behind selecting a building.
+Let me take you through some of the thinking behind selecting a new building.

 You basically have 2 choices for a martial arts gym.
 Light Industrial, or Retail/Commercial.
 Where we are now is Industrial.
-Where we are going is sort of retail, but more like community space (which is rarer than hen's teeth).
+Where we are going is sort of retail, but more like community space (which is rarer than hen's teeth, but more on that later).

-In Light Industrial positives, you've got plenty of indoor space, usually free of columns, and a bit of parking,
+In Light Industrial, you've got plenty of indoor space, usually free of columns, and a bit of parking.
+If you're lucky, you share with businesses who don't use their spaces in the evening when you have classes.

 In Commercial positives, you've got accessibility, visibility, and walkability.
+You might be in a shopping centre, a village, or in above a shop, that kind of thing.
 All of which are really nice.

 So when you're moving, you've to pick what you want, and balance the positives and negatives.
 Having spent 12 years in Industrial, I wanted to get out and move into somewhere much nicer.
 I wanted kids to be able to walk or cycle here without parents worrying, and I wanted adults to walk into a nice space that they wanted to spend time in.
 Ultimately, we're a community club, so we should be in the community.